 hospital and encouraging everyone to take necessary precautions.
 The Centers

-the flu.
-The Centers for Disease Control (CDC) has reported that several
+for Disease Control (CDC) reported in January that so far this season,

 Widespread influenza activity has been reported by 23 states and Indiana

 is included.
 Flu activity for the state of Indiana has gone from minimal

 local activity to widespread activity throughout the state in the last ten days.

 There are two influenza viruses circulating, the A (H3N2) virus appears